KoenVerboven/FirstRustProject/README.md

 Installing Rust for Visual Code :

-Download and install from
+1/Download and install from
 https://rust-lang.org/tools/install/

-Install Visual Code extention: rust (extensions for rust)
+2/Install Visual Code extention: rust (extensions for rust)

 Create new Project :